Baylor University: History

-For the first half of the American Civil War, the Baylor president was George Washington Baines, maternal great-grandfather of the future US President, Lyndon B. Johnson.
+For the first half of the American Civil War, the Baylor president was George Washington Baines, maternal great-grandfather of the future US president, Lyndon B. Johnson.
 He worked vigorously to sustain the university during the Civil War, when male students left their studies to enlist in the Confederate Army.
 Following the war, the city of Independence slowly declined, primarily caused by the rise of neighboring cities being serviced by the Santa Fe Railroad.
 Because Independence lacked a railroad line, university fathers began searching for a location to build a new campus.

-Beginning in 1885, Baylor University moved to Waco, Texas, a growing town on the railroad line.
-It merged with a local college called Waco University.
+In 1885, Baylor University rechartered, and moved to Waco, Texas.
+Where it was absorbed into a local college called Waco University.
 At the time, Burleson, Baylor's second president, was serving as the local college's president.
 That same year, the Baylor Female College also was moved to a new location, Belton, Texas.
 It later became known as the University of Mary Hardin-Baylor.
 A Baylor College Park still exists in Independence in memory of the college's history there.
 Around 1887, Baylor University began readmitting women and became coeducational again.

 In the 1890s, William Cowper Brann published the highly successful Iconoclast newspaper in Waco.
 One of his targets was Baylor University.
 Brann revealed Baylor officials had been importing South American children recruited by missionaries and making house-servants out of them.
 Brann was shot in the back by Tom Davis, a Baylor supporter.
 Brann then wheeled, drew his pistol, and killed Davis.
 Brann was helped home by his friends, and died there of his wounds.

 In 1900, three physicians founded the University of Dallas Medical Department in Dallas, although a university by that name did not exist.
 In 1903, Baylor University acquired the medical school, which became known as the Baylor College of Medicine, while remaining in Dallas.
 In 1943, Dallas civic leaders offered to build larger facilities for the university in a new medical center if the College of Medicine would surrender its denominational alliances with the Baptist state convention.
 The Baylor administration refused the offer and, with funding from the M. D. Anderson Foundation and others, moved the College of Medicine to Houston.
 In 1969, the Baylor College of Medicine became technically independent from Baylor University.
 The two institutions still maintain strong links and Baylor still elects around 25 percent of the medical school's regents.
 They also share academic links and combine in research efforts.

 During World War II, Baylor was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

 The university first admitted black students in 1964.
 The first black graduate was Robert Gilbert, of Waco.

 In 1991, Baylor began appointing the majority of its board, granting it partial independence from the Baptist General Convention of Texas.